Spain Golden Age Literature: Background

 An example of that pride is seen in the changing attitude towards popular poetry of the Medieval period, especially the romances (i.e. ballads).
 Earlier in the 15th century, they were viewed as inferior songs enjoyed only by peasants or people of low social status, according to the famous poet, the Marqués de Santillana.
 By the time Nebrija and Encina were writing, romances were being printed in chap-books (i.e single sheets folded to form a booklet of four or more leaves.
 In Spanish, pliegos sueltos.), and in 1511 several appeared in an anthology –Cancionero general- together with other 15th-century verse of all kinds.
 A sure sign of the status they had acquired, and which they –and other Medieval works-- enjoyed throughout the Golden Age.

 The Queen herself also helped set the tone for the Golden Age.
 She was, for example, an enthusiastic patron of learning and attracted Italian scholars to teach Latin at the court.
-In addition, she herself learned Latin as an adult.
+In addition, she herself learned Latin as an adult and collected a rich library including Latin works, romances of chivalry, guides to good government, and musical texts.
+Nor did she overlook her own Castilian literary tradition gathering selections of poetry from the 14th and 15th centuries.
+To facilitate the circulation of these works, she promoted the spreading of the printing press with tax exemption to printers. .
 The result was a cultured environment favourable for spreading classical thought and humanistic ideas.
 One of the beneficiaries of this environment was Garcilaso de la Vega (1498?-36), the first great poet of the Golden Age, who grew up in the Royal court.

 In 1474 the first printing press in Spain was set up in Valencia, which allowed speedy publication of several copies of any book.
 This coincided with a rapid expansion in the number of universities in Spain: Zaragoza 1472, Avila 1482, Barcelona 1491, Valencia 1500, Santiago de Compostela 1504, Seville 1516.
 The best known of the new universities was Alcalá de Henares, founded in 1508, which became a centre of theological and classical studies.
 Chairs of Greek and Latin were established there, and in 1517 the great Polyglot Bible, with texts in Hebrew, Aramaic, Greek and Latin, was completed by a team of scholars from the university.